Ameloblastoma of the Oral Cavity (Oral Cancer Originating from Cells of the Tooth Anlage) in Dogs

 - Mandibulectomy or maxillectomy (partial or complete) are required depending on the location.

-- A simple tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+- Simple tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. resection without bone removal almost always leads to recurrence.

 - Adjuvant radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
-It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. may be useful in incompletely resected cases or in inoperable locations (e.g. near the orbit).
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. may be useful in cases that are not completely resected or in inoperable locations (e.g., near the orbit).

-Early surgical intervention offers the best chances of cure.
-Reconstructive measures are increasingly established in veterinary oncologic surgery and significantly improve the quality of life.
+Early surgical intervention offers the best chances of a cure.
+Reconstructive measures are increasingly established in veterinary oncological surgery and significantly improve quality of life.

 Prognosis and follow-up care